dportik/SSDi-Calculator/README.md

 Afrixalus dorsalis 1,m,26.3,CAS 253859,Present Study,specimen,Cameroon
 Afrixalus dorsalis 1,m,26.0,CAS 253860,Present Study,specimen,Cameroon
 ```

+Notice that the column names can be whatever you'd like, and you can include as many columns after the first three.
+However, the order of the first three columns MUST be: species, sex, size.

 Example files of both formats are provided in the [example-data](https://github.com/dportik/SSDi-Calculator/tree/master/example-data) folder.